warith-harchaoui/heedgitv-4loran/README.md

-# Diarization Engine
+# heedgitv-4loran

-The Diariazation engine combines gladia and pyannote to perform state of the art diarization based on sound.
+This Diariazation engine combines gladia and pyannote to perform state of the art diarization based on sound.

 [![logo](logo.png)](https://harchaoui.org/warith/ai-helpers)